A Simple Test Reveals How & When To Collaborate

-For an organization to be confident of realizing its strategic ambitions, a portfolio of projects and initiatives must be more than the sum of its parts.
+For an organization to be confident of realizing its strategic ambitions, a portfolio of strategic priorities, projects and initiatives must be more than the sum of its parts.
 With this in mind, we are also going to look at the health of the portfolio, as well as its performance.

-As a portfolio is more than a collection of individual initiatives, we are going to explore the composition or make-up of the portfolio.
+As a portfolio is more than a collection of individual initiatives, we are going to explore the composition or make-up of the strategic portfolio.
 This includes whether the portfolio is aligned, integrated and balanced.

-To think like a Wall Street investor we will explore the performance, health and synergy of the portfolio under 6 headings as follows:
+To think like a Wall Street investor we will explore the performance, health and synergy of the strategic portfolio under 6 headings as follows:

-The 6 factors above characterize a winning portfolio – one that is likely to best advance the organization’s strategy and its prosperity too.
+The 6 factors above characterize a winning strategic portfolio – one that is likely to best advance the organization’s strategy and its prosperity too.

-Use the 6 factors to explore the health and performance of your portfolio and how likely it is to deliver on your strategy.
-As you review each of these factors, identify any areas where there may be gaps in respect of portfolio management.
+Use the 6 factors to explore the health and performance of your strategic portfolio and how likely it is to deliver on your strategy.
+As you review each of these factors, identify any areas where there may be gaps in respect of strategic portfolio management.

 Let’s explore each of these 6 areas in turn.

-These ‘vital statistics’ will help in providing a contextualized view of the health of the portfolio.
+These ‘vital statistics’ will help in providing a contextualized view of the health of the strategic portfolio.
 Moreover, the act of gathering this information will, of itself, improve the level of visibility and oversight of the project portfolio, as the following examples suggest:

-‘We use the word ‘project’ for everything – from a piece of work that one person is doing to a cross functional initiative with a big budget and dedicated resources’ said one frustrated executive.
+‘We use the word ‘project’ for everything – from a piece of work that one person is doing to a cross functional initiative with a big budget and dedicated resources’ said one frustrated leader.
 ‘However, once we arrived at an internal definition of what a ‘project’ actually is, we calculated a total of real 230 projects that are presently underway across the division’.

 ‘To be ‘valid’ or ‘real’ a project must have a documented business case, but of the 150 or so projects underway, it would appear than less than 10% actually have one on paper.
 This calls into question how the success (or otherwise) of these projects will be measured.’